starkbank/ecdsa-php/README.md

 ### Overview

 This is a PHP implementation of the Elliptic Curve Digital Signature Algorithm.
 It is compatible with PHP 5.5+.
-Please note that this library relies heavily on the openssl package for PHP, so - depending on you PHP installation - you may need to re-compile it with the "–with-openssl" flag.
+Please note that this library relies heavily on the openssl package for PHP, so - depending on your PHP installation - you may need to re-compile it with the "–with-openssl" flag.

 ### Installation